pl9ed/RPP-Control/README.md

 # General Components
 ## front_panel
 Overall main program responsible for connecting components together and interfacing with the user.
 Block diagram connects sub-components.

-## create_log
-**INPUTS**: VISA Resource Name (VISA name), Read Value (dbl), Lower Threshold (dbl), Upper Threshold (dbl), Action (int)

-**OUTPUTS**: Output Array (str array)

-Groups the relevant data together and creates a log file for diagnostic and troubleshooting purposes.
-Takes in data from other portions of the program and groups them into an array, along with system date and time.
-Data are converted into strings.
-Doubles are truncated from the 3rd digit after the decimal.
-This array is appended to a csv file in the current directory with the filename *VISA Resource Name_log.csv* (e.x.
-COM1_log.csv). *Output Array* is technically unnecessary, but is currently used as a display on the front panel.
-The order of the output is as follows:

-Data, Time, Read Value, Lower Threshold, Upper Threshold, Action

 ## spoof_data
 **INPUTS**: No. Pumps (int)